JakeyMarsh1/ledgerly/README.md

 4. Run migrations: `python manage.py migrate`
 5. Create a superuser: `python manage.py createsuperuser`
 6. Start the server: `python manage.py runserver`

+## Known Issues

+Validation messages may vary by browser defaults; ensure forms surface clear errors near the field and at the top of the form.

+Screenshot assets are placeholders until images are added under assets/readme_images/.

+No CSV import/export yet; large historical imports require manual entry for now.

+Category model is global; users cannot create private categories in the UI.

+## Assumptions and Limitations

+Money stored as integer pence and formatted at the view/template layer to avoid floating‑point errors.

+Categories are shared across all users; OUTGO requires a category, INCOME does not.

+Weekly “available to spend” derives from current month context and recent transactions; advanced analytics deferred.

+Authentication relies on Django’s built‑in auth; no social login in MVP.

 ## Roadmap
 - **MVP:** dashboard, transaction CRUD, auth, admin